Insurgency in Khyber Pakhtunkhwa: United States role

 CNS Admiral Noman Bashir shakes hand with General David Petraeus to strengthen the partnership with the United States.

-The US Ambassador Cameron Munter found it difficult to counter the Anti-American sentiment in the country, especially after the Raymond Davis incident.
+The U.S. Ambassador Cameron Munter found it difficult to counter the Anti-American sentiment in the country, especially after the Raymond Davis incident.
 The Anti-Americanism sentiment in Pakistan is one of the strongest in the world.
 The Anti-Americanism has risen as a result of U.S. military drone strikes introduced by President George W. Bush and continued by President Barack Obama as his counter-terrorism policy.
 As of 2010, almost 60%–80% of Pakistanis considered the United States as an enemy combatant state.
 The Anti-Americanism has been provoked mainly as a reaction from those who are critical of American CIA activities in Pakistan, such as the infamous break-out of the Raymond Allen Davis incident and American intrusions from Afghanistan border such as the 2011 NATO attack in Pakistan.
 The credibility of the Obama administration was undermined in the country and, furthermore, approximately 4 in 10 Pakistanis believe that U.S. military and economic aid is having a negative impact on their country; only 1 in 10 believes the impact has been positive.
-In 2010, Pakistan purchased 1,000 laser-guided bomb kits and 18 F-16 fighter jets from the US.
+In 2010, Pakistan purchased 1,000 laser-guided bomb kits and 18 F-16 fighter jets from the U.S.